Lake-Tuggeranong-College/Lake-Tuggeranong-College/Writerside/topics/ISD/FPS/FPS-Environment.md

 To start with, the player will need to walk on something, so the first step is to create a `MeshInstance` which will be the floor of the room where the player starts.

-Right Click on the Game scene and choose Add Child Node.
+Right-Click on the Game scene and choose Add Child Node.
 Search for `MeshInstance3D.`

 ![Create New Node](FPS-Environment-CreateNewNode.png)